Skip to Main Content Back to Top Let's Talk

 There are many private flood insurance options out there.
 The biggest pro of using private insurance over the federally offered NFIP is that it often covers more types of damage, higher repair costs and property damage.

-Not to mention that with private insurance you won’t have to have a 30-day wait period; usually, the policy is enacted a few days or weeks after you purchase it, and it may be cheaper.
+And, with private insurance, you won’t have to have a 30-day wait period; usually, the policy is enacted a few days or weeks after you purchase it, and it may be cheaper.

 Be Prepared for the Worst